anna1904/docker-dummy-hw2/Pipelines/airflow/README.md

 8. Run dags

 Note: In Kuberflow pipelines you created Minio where you put your data and transfer, here you create volumes in kubernetes

+9. Add secrets
+   ``airflow connections add my_secret --conn-uri 'your_secret_value'``